tombenke/fl2esd/README.md

     Reading lines from : /home/tombenke/topics/fl2esd/lib/fixtures/logs/be/2017031616_0.json
 ```

-Note that use the `'` apostrophes when you want to use the double asterisks in the glob expression,
+Note that use the single `'` or double `"` quotes when you want to use the double asterisks in the glob expression,
 in order to prevent the shell to parse it.